Converting HTML to a Jupyter Notebook (.ipynb)

 'Connection': 'keep-alive'}Code language: Python (python)

-This is because many websites (including the one you are reading now) will block web scrapers and this will prevent that from happening.
-In the next code chunk, we are going to create a Request object.
+This is because many websites (including the one you are reading now) will block web scrapers, and this will prevent that from happening.
+In the following code chunk, we will create a Request object.
 This object represents the HTTP request we are making.

 3. Read the URL